IgniteUI/igniteui-docfx/en/components/tree.md

 </igx-tree>
 ```

-By default multiple nodes could be expanded at the same time.
+By default, multiple nodes could be expanded at the same time.
 In order to change this behavior and allow expanding only single branch at a time, the [singleBranchExpand]({environment:angularApiUrl}/classes/igxtreecomponent.html#singleBranchExpand) property could be enabled.
 This way when a node is expanded, all of the others already expanded branches in the same level will be collapsed.

 ```html
 <igx-tree [singleBranchExpand]="true">